 President Mobutu Sese Seko of Zaire has made a number of important government changes, including a new prime minister and foreign minister.

-President Mobutu Sese Seko of Zaire has made a number of important government changes, including a new prime minister and foreign minister.
+Background: President Mobutu Sese Seko of Zaire has made a number of important government changes, including a new prime minister and foreign minister.
 Nguza Karl-I-Bond, who had been sentenced to death for treason last year, was reinstated as Foreign Minister in the reshuffle.

 SYNOPSIS: President Mobuto left his official residence in Kinshasa, Mont Ngaliema, to inspect a guard of honour before swearing in the new Cabinet members and other government officials.
 In addition to the other changes, the President announced the creation of a General Security Council to be chaired by himself.